 A quintessential application that demands relative error is monitoring network latencies.
-In practice, one often tracks response time percentiles $50$, $90$, $99$, and $99.9$.
-This is because latencies are heavily long-tailed.
-For example, Masson et al. \cite{DBLP:journals/pvldb/MassonRL19} report that for web response times, the 98.5th percentile can be as small as 2 seconds while the 99.5th percentile can be as large as 20 seconds.
+In practice, one often tracks response time percentiles $50$, $90$, $99$, $99.9$, etc. This is because latencies are heavily long-tailed.
+For example, Masson et al.~\cite{DBLP:journals/pvldb/MassonRL19} report that for web response times, the 98.5th percentile can be as small as 2 seconds while the 99.5th percentile can be as large as 20 seconds.
 These unusually long response times affect network dynamics~\cite{Cormode:2005:ECB:1053724.1054027} and are problematic for users.
 Furthermore, as argued by Tene in his talk about measuring latency~\cite{tene2015_latency_talk}, one needs to look at extreme percentiles such as $99.995$ to determine the latency such that only about $1\%$ of users experience a larger latency during a web session with several page loads.
 Hence, highly accurate rank approximations are required for items $y$ whose rank is very large ($n - \rank(y) \ll n$); this is precisely the requirement captured by the multiplicative error guarantee.

 Achieving multiplicative guarantees is known to be \emph{strictly} harder than additive ones.
-There are comparison-based additive error algorithms that store just $\Theta(\eps^{-1})$ items for constant failure probability~\cite{karnin2016optimal}, which is optimal.
+There are randomized comparison-based additive error algorithms that store just $\Theta(\eps^{-1})$ items for constant failure probability~\cite{karnin2016optimal}, which is optimal.
 In particular, to achieve additive error, the number of items stored may be independent of the stream length $n$.
-In contrast, any algorithm achieving multiplicative error must use $\Omega\left(\eps^{-1} \cdot \log(\eps n) \cdot \log(\eps |\mathcal{U}|)\right)$ bits of space, which holds even for offline, non-comparison-based algorithms (see \cite[Theorem 2]{Cormode:2005:ECB:1053724.1054027} and Appendix~\ref{app:lower}). \footnote{Intuitively, the reason additive-error sketches can achieve space independent of the stream length is because they can take a subsample of the stream of size about $\Theta(\eps^{-2})$ and then sketch the subsample.
+In contrast, any algorithm achieving multiplicative error must store $\Omega(\eps^{-1}\cdot \log(\eps n))$ items (see \cite[Theorem 2]{Cormode:2005:ECB:1053724.1054027} and Appendix~\ref{app:lower}). \footnote{Intuitively, the reason additive-error sketches can achieve space independent of the stream length is because they can take a subsample of the stream of size about $\Theta(\eps^{-2})$ and then sketch the subsample.
 For any fixed item, the additive error to its rank introduced by sampling is at most $\eps n$ with high probability.
 When multiplicative error is required, one cannot subsample the input: for low-ranked items, the multiplicative error introduced by sampling will, with high probability, not be bounded by any constant.}